Hakeeb Adelakun

-Hakeeb Adeola Abiola Ayinde Adelakun (born 11 June 1996) is an English professional footballer who plays for club Cheltenham Town.
+Hakeeb Adeola Abiola Ayinde Adelakun (born 11 June 1996) is an English professional footballer who plays as a forward or left midfielder for club Doncaster Rovers.

 Club career

 Scunthorpe United

 Adelakun played youth football with Crystal Palace and West Ham United, before joining Scunthorpe United.
 He made his professional debut as a 72nd-minute substitute for Adda Djeziri on 29 December 2012 in a 1–0 defeat against Tranmere Rovers at Prenton Park.
 He became the club's youngest player at the age of 16 years and 201 days.
 Adelakun's only other appearance of the season was on 27 April 2013 in a 3–1 win over Swindon Town, coming on for Anthony Forde in the match which relegated Scunthorpe to League Two.

 He made 28 appearances and scored 2 goals in the 2013–14 season as Scunthorpe won promotion back to League One.
 On 30 November, he scored his first goal for Scunthorpe in a 3–1 home win over Torquay United, coming on for Reuben Noble-Lazarus in the 55th minute and scoring the last goal five minutes later.
 He was named EFL League One Player of the Month in December 2017.